Photoinduced twist and untwist of moir\'e superlattices in TMDC heterobilayers: Methods

 where $I$ is the measured probe current, $\hat{I}_i$ is the model prediction, $S$ is the empirically estimated r.m.s. uncertainty of the data, and $t_n$ belong to the set of $N$ pump-probe delay times measured.
 The observed value of these test statistics are shown in Table \ref{tab:stats}.

-The null hypothesis is that the residuals are dependent and normally distributed with variance $S^2$, which implies that $\chi_i^2/N = 1$.
-As described in more detail in the Supplementary Information, the significance of the fit improvement can be quantified with the $F_{ij}$ (Fisher) statistic.
-We compute the probability that the measured fit improvement $\bar{F}_{ij}$ is an artifact of experimental uncertainty.
+The null hypothesis is that the residuals are independent and normally distributed with variance $S^2$, which implies that $\chi_i^2/N = 1$.
+As described in more detail in the Supplementary Information, the significance of the fit improvement can be quantified with the $F_{ij}$ (Fisher) statistic [22].
+We compute the probability that the measured improvement $\bar{F}_{ij}$ (of the fit provided by model $i$ over that of model $j$) is an artifact of experimental uncertainty.
 For the 2 degree sample, we calculate,

 For the 57 degree sample, we calculate,